SMPTE/ris-osvp-metadata-camdkit/index.md

             "frames": {
               "type": "integer",
               "minimum": 0,
-              "maximum": 29
+              "maximum": 119
             },
             "format": {
               "type": "object",
-              "description": "The timecode format is defined as a rational frame rate and drop frame flag.
-Where an interlaced signal is described, the oddField flag indicates which field (odd or even) is referred to by the timecode. ", "required": [
+              "description": "The timecode format is defined as a rational frame rate and - where a signal with sub-frames is described, such as an interlaced signal - an index of which sub-frame is referred to by the timecode. ", "required": [
-                "frameRate",
-                "dropFrame"
+                "frameRate"
               ],
               "additionalProperties": false,
               "properties": {